Meeting the challenges of climate change.

 Paul Hawken’s highly acclaimed book Drawdown, maps, measures, models, and describes the 100 most substantive solutions to global warming.
 View the Drawdown site here.

 Beyond Zero Emissions are an internationally recognised climate solutions think tank whose research has produced a complete blueprint for Australia to becoming a thriving zero emissions economy.
-You can read more on their Stationary Energy Sector reports here as well as their Transport Sector reports here, where they outline how Australia can move to electric vehicles, powered entirely by renewable electricity, in a decade.
+You can read more on their Zero Carbon Australia research reports that show how each major emitting sector of the economy can achieve zero emissions.
+Their research shows that this is achievable and affordable now.
+Australia can thrive in a zero carbon world.

 The Climate Council is an independent scientific research body.
 They exist to provide independent, authoritative climate change information to the Australian public.
 Why?
 Because our response to climate change should be based on the best science available.
 Here they outline 5 steps every Australian can easily take to lesson our carbon footprint.